codeforamerica/form-flow/README.md

 be sure the configuration allows for enough possible permutations in your data set.
 A minimum of 6 characters is recommended.

+The `SubmissionRepositoryService` allows for reverse lookup of the Submission by the Short Code using `findByShortCode`.

 ## Inputs Class

 The inputs class's location is defined by the application using this library.
 Applications will need